TurboWarp/docs/docs/website/translate.md

 Translations are periodically pulled from Transifex and put into the website.

 The most important resource to translate is `gui.json`.
-You should start with this one.
+Everything else is secondary.